 Just a little taste of where I came from

-Drowtales features a matriarchal society that views men as of course the lesser gender, due in part because drow females are generally larger and stronger than their male counterparts.
+- Drowtales features a matriarchal society that views men as the lesser gender, due in part because drow females are generally larger and stronger than their male counterparts.
 Noble classes place heavy importance on producing strong female heirs and as such men are often bartered and traded between clans to mate with women of other clans to produce strong children.
+Depending on the couple and the circumstances it may either be this trope or Chosen Conception Partner.
 One clan in the setting forgoes this and is practicing methods and experiments to negate the need for a man and allow for Homosexual Reproduction.

 - Averted in Adventure Time when Finn finds out his human father is alive and trapped in the Crystal Citadel as a prisoner/criminal in an alternate dimension.
 Despite having a caring (if demanding) stepfather, Finn is determined to find and form a relationship with his biological one, probably thinking he had a good reason for not being in his life.
 Turns out his father, Martin, is an immature jerk who treats Finn's attempts at emotional bonding with little more than irritation, only baiting him with paternal affection when it leads to him getting what he wants.
 In the end, Martin completely abandons Finn with a group of other escaped interdimensional convicts, directly causing Finn to lose his arm and leaving him and Jake alone to deal and nearly get killed by the Lich.
 Needless to say, Finn is left utterly devastated after all this.

 - Archer.
 Sterling Archer was in a coma for a good chunk of his daughter A.J.'s life.
 Played for laughs when he finally meets her after waking up and she tells him that her mother Lana once called him a "sperm delivery device".